 For example, if you want to improve your walking pace:

-- Set yourself a number of kilometers to cover for each walk and gradually increase this objective (for example 1km more each time, etc.).
+• Set yourself several kilometers to cover for each walk and gradually increase this objective (for example 1km more each time, etc.).

 Conclusion